Tempo logotype

 Tempo's named Atlassian Rovo agents include the Timesheets Worklog Assistant (natural-language time logging from Jira activity), Timesheets Summary Analyzer (allocation reads for project and team leads), Time Insights for Jira (user-level summaries), Structure View Builder, Structure Formula Assistant, and Custom Charts Assistant.
 Every Timesheets suggestion needs human approval before it posts to a CapEx or OpEx account, and entries stay auditable line by line.
 Rovo is available across paid Atlassian Cloud plans, with full credit allocations on Premium and Enterprise.

-Tempo maintains SOC 2 Type 2 and ISO 27001/27701 certifications, with GDPR and CCPA covered via standard DPA.
+Tempo maintains SOC 1, SOC 2 Type 2, ISO 27001/27701, and PCI DSS certifications, plus CSA STAR Level 1, DORA alignment, and a VPAT, with GDPR and CCPA covered via standard DPA.
 These apply to Tempo Cloud; Tempo Data Center has a separate compliance posture.

-No. Trello is Atlassian's lightweight kanban product.
+Not really.
+Trello is Atlassian's lightweight kanban product.
 It's often used alongside Jira by non-delivery teams, but it doesn't add portfolio governance, time tracking, or financial controls.
 For Jira-based portfolio governance, Tempo's SPM suite sits directly on Jira data via the Atlassian Marketplace.

 Trello publishes per-user tier pricing starting with a free plan.
 Tempo's pricing is published per product on the Atlassian Marketplace, with tiered per-user pricing for each module.
 The two tools price for different jobs: Trello prices for team boards and freemium adoption; Tempo prices for portfolio, financial, and capacity governance on top of Jira.
 Buyers should pull live quotes from both vendors at their seat count.